Reg Sprague

-Reg Sprague is a New Zealand rugby league player who represented New Zealand.
+Reg Sprague (1886–1972) was a New Zealand rugby league player who represented New Zealand.

 Playing career

 Sprague played for the Ngaruawahia club in its first year of existence, 1911.
 That same year he played for Lower Waikato.
 His first match was against Auckland in a 22–36 loss at Frankton in front of 400 spectators.
 Sprague kicked 3 conversions and a penalty.
 He later played for Auckland against Nelson.

 He was selected for the 1911 New Zealand rugby league tour of Australia, though he played no tests on the tour.
 He played in a match for New Zealand prior to the tour against Auckland at the Takapuna Racecourse ground, and then 4 games in Australia against New South Wales, Newcastle, and two against Queensland.

 After returning from the tour he played for Ngaruawahia, Lower Waikato twice, and for Auckland against Nelson before he then 'retired' from playing.
 In 1912 he refereed a match between Te Kuiti and Hamilton in Frankton.
 He came out of retirement in 1913.
-He played a match for the City Rovers side in the Auckland competition before playing for the Waikato Country side against Auckland on June 28.
+He played a match for the City Rovers side in the Auckland competition before playing for the Waikato Country side against Auckland on 28 June.
 He then played 4 matches for Lower Waikato against Hamilton, Rotorua (twice), and Hamilton again.
 He scored a try and kicked a goal in their first match against Rotorua which was for the Endean Shield and saw them win 17–0.
 Sprague was then selected to play for the full Waikato side to play the touring New South Wales team.
-They were defeated 20–14 on September 4 at Claudelands in Hamilton.
+They were defeated 20–14 on 4 September at Claudelands in Hamilton.

-In 1914 he played for Lower Waikato against Rotorua on July 4 but with the outbreak of war there was considerably less sport being played.
-His final matches were in 1916 for Ngaruawahia against City Rovers on August 26 and Lower Waikato against the same opponents on September 9 at Victoria Park.
+In 1914 he played for Lower Waikato against Rotorua on 4 July but with the outbreak of war there was considerably less sport being played.
+His final matches were in 1916 for Ngaruawahia against City Rovers on 26 August and Lower Waikato against the same opponents on 9 September at Victoria Park.